dcmoody13/hello-world-solo/README.md

 what kind of bat you ask?
 Fruit bats!
 I dno't know anything about fruit bats but I'm sure they fly and are mammals

+now for somethihgn about dogs
+give em a red ol steak!